-Students who have a cumulative GPA of less than the minimum standard for their program will be placed on Academic Warning if they have attempted fewer than 19 credits, or on Academic Probation if they have attempted more than 19 credits.
+Students who have a cumulative GPA of less than the minimum standard will be placed on Academic Warning if they have attempted fewer than 19 credits, or on Academic Probation if they have attempted more than 19 credits.

-Within 3 weeks of being notified of their academic standing, students who are not in good academic standing must sign an Acknowledgement Form and return it to the Associate Registrar in AGS.

-Students on Academic Warning or Academic Probation are encouraged to contact their Academic Advisor, instructors, and the Center for Academic Success for advice, counsel, and to formulate a plan for academic success.
+Within 3 weeks of being notified of their academic standing, students who are not in good academic standing must sign an Acknowledgement Form and return it to the Registrar's Office.
+Students on Academic Warning or Academic Probation are encouraged to contact their Academic Advisor, instructors, and the Center for Student Enrichment for advice, counsel, and to formulate a plan for academic success.